Posted in Recipes on 30.11.2020

 Leave to cool for 10-15 minutes before drizzling over the icing.
 If you do this as soon as it comes out of the oven it will just melt and run off too much.

-Don’t forget to follow us on YouTube, Facebook or Pinterest for even more recipe inspiration and chat, competitions, behind the scenes and so much more!
+Don’t forget to follow me on Facebook or Pinterest for even more recipe inspiration and chat, competitions, behind the scenes and so much more!

 Pumpkin Spice Cinnamon Rolls